ayushdixit1-av/spotify-discord-bot/README.md

 SPOTIPY_CLIENT_SECRET: Your Spotify API Client Secret.

-Important: You no longer need to set FFMPEG_PATH as an environment variable.
+Important: You no longer need to set FFMPEG_PATH as an environment variable in Railway.

 Railway will automatically redeploy your application after you add these variables.